Current ITS Projects

 - Evaluate Costs: Create cost estimates for implementation and on-going maintenance and sustainment and document in the Solution Evaluation Summary.
 The estimates should include:

 - Application costs, such as build/configuration, customization, conversion, interface implementation, and on-going maintenance.

-- Licensing, including initial and on-going maintenance/subscription costs.
+- Licensing, including initial and on-going maintenance / subscription / support costs.

 - Hardware and operating system or hosting costs.

 - Training estimates for the product users, help desk, and support staff.

 - Consideration for the fact that some products may have a low upfront cost but high maintenance or user training costs, while others may have a higher initial cost but lower maintenance and user support costs.

 - Determine and execute the Best and Final Offer (BAFO) process if needed for cost evaluation.

 - Make Recommendation: Using the evaluation criteria, determine the best solution for the university.
 You may document the recommendation in the Solution Evaluation Summary.
 Review recommendation and obtain CSC approval.